aykutonol/cito/README.md

 ## Citing
-If you use this package, please cite the following papers:
+If you use this package, please cite the following paper:

 [1] [Onol, A. O., Long, P., & Padir, T. (2019).
 Contact-Implicit TrajectoryOptimization Based on a Variable Smooth Contact Model and Successive Convexification.